ofek/bit/docs/source/guide/intro.rst

 Why Bit?
 --------

+- Robust API with sane defaults, making developing a breeze
-- Python's fastest available implementation (hard to beat OpenSSL :)
+- Python's fastest available implementation (thanks to OpenSSL :)
 - Compliant to all presently implemented Bitcoin Improvement Protocols
 - All commits require 100% test coverage
+- Available on all major platforms
 - Extensive documentation

 Python's Bitcoin story was pretty bleak.
 All libraries in use prior to Bit were